jeffwhite530/Workspace-Maker/README.md

 Before compiling:

-* Edit src/workspace_maker.py3 and set STORAGE_SPACES to be a list of where you want to store workspaces.
+* Edit src/workspace_maker.py and set STORAGE_SPACES to be a list of where you want to store workspaces.
 Ensure only root can write to these directories.
-* Edit src/workspace_maker.py3 and set DEFAULT_LIFETIME_DAYS and MAX_LIFETIME_DAYS to how many days you want each workspace to exist before deletion.
+* Edit src/workspace_maker.py and set DEFAULT_LIFETIME_DAYS and MAX_LIFETIME_DAYS to how many days you want each workspace to exist before deletion.

 ### Automatic Build

 * ./build.sh
 * Move the files from bin/ to where you want to install it to (e.g. /usr/local/bin).
+* Copy src/wm/ to where you want to install the Python module.
+Alternatively, you can add it to your PYTHONPATH.
+For example: PYTHONPATH=$PYTHONPATH:./src bin/mkworkspace

 ### Manual Build

 Run the following to compile Workspace Maker:

-* cython3 -3 --embed src/workspace_maker.py3 -o build/workspace_maker.c
+* cython3 -3 --embed src/workspace_maker.py -o build/workspace_maker.c
 * gcc build/workspace_maker.c $(python3-config --cflags --ldflags) -fPIC -o bin/workspace_maker

 This will produce an executable binary named workspace_maker in bin/.
 Move that binary to where you want to install it (e.g. /usr/local/bin).